 Stewart Segal, former AELP CEO and Chair at Youth Employment UK.

-Dr Louise Karwowski, Head of Science at Cognassist and our host.
+Dr Louise Karwowski, Director of Education at Cognassist and our host.

 And of course, great to hear from our audience!

 This first panel was all around Implementation and you can catch the full event on demand now.

 But for those in need of a quick fix, here’s just some of the highlights…